 - AU-A.1.8 Neither representative offices of foreign investment firms, nor ancillary services providers, are covered in Volume 4 (Investment Business).
-Requirements covering these types of activities will instead be included in Volume 5. - AU-A.1.9 Until such time as Volume 5 (Specialised Activities) of the CBB Rulebook is issued, representative offices of foreign investment firms remain subject to the requirements contained in the CBB's 'Standard Conditions and Licensing Criteria', dealing with representative offices. - AU-A.1.10 Until such time as Volume 5 (Specialised Activities) of the CBB Rulebook is issued, ancillary services providers remain subject to the requirements contained in the CBB's 'Standard Conditions and Licensing Criteria', dealing with providers of ancillary services to the financial sector.
+Requirements covering these types of activities will instead be included in Volume 5. - AU-A.1.9 Volume 5 (Specialised Activities) of the CBB Rulebook issued in December 2010 deals with representative offices of foreign investment firms. - AU-A.1.10 Until such time as Volume 5 (Specialised Activities) of the CBB Rulebook is issued, ancillary services providers remain subject to the requirements contained in the CBB's 'Standard Conditions and Licensing Criteria', dealing with providers of ancillary services to the financial sector.